New Sky TV box on the way: The good news and the bad news

 The good news: New features, which were included in a customer survey that was leaked to Geekzone, include:

-• Support for 4K or ultra-high resolution video, four-times the picture quality of today's decoders.
+• Support for 4K or ultra-high resolution video, four-times the picture quality of today's decoders, if old-hat for the likes of Netflix (which is now experimenting with 8K)

 • Give you the ability to load your own apps, such as Netflix, Amazon's Prime Video, Disney+, 3Now and TVNZ OnDemand